microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/alert_get.md

 ## Response

-If successful, this method returns a `200 OK` response code and an [alert](../resources/alert.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an **alert** object in the response body.

 ## Example

 ### Request

-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "get_alert"